 Luxury cars aren't the only ones that are at a high-risk of theft.
 Thieves target cars with high-demand parts.
 Some of the most commonly stolen cars are Honda Accords and Civics, Ford Fusions and F-150s, and Nissan Altimas.2

-Certain areas that are more heavily affected by weather and other factors tend to produce more claims, causing home insurance rates to be higher.
+Certain areas that are more heavily affected by weather – including escalating extreme weather events like floods, hurricanes, snow and ice storms – tend to produce more claims, causing home insurance rates to be higher.
 For example, you may pay higher premiums if you live in a neighborhood prone to brush fires or mud slides.

 When buying a new car, look for vehicles with high ratings for driver safety and passenger protection.
 Cars with anti-theft devices and security systems may be eligible for discounts as well.3